 Missions

 Our purpose is to glorify God and spread His fame by assisting the Church in making disciples of all nations through our global partners.
-Our mission is to strengthen the connection between our global partners and each one at MBC through prayer opportunities, correspondence, in-person visits, missions trips, and financial support.
+Our mission is to connect our global partners and each one at MBC through prayer gatherings, correspondence, in-person visits, mission trips and financial support.

 connection team